Meteor (satellite)

-The Meteor spacecraft are weather observation satellites launched by the Soviet Union and Russia.
+The Meteor spacecraft are weather observation satellites launched by the Soviet Union and Russia since the Cold War.
 The Meteor satellite series was initially developed during the 1960s.
 The Meteor satellites were designed to monitor atmospheric and sea-surface temperatures, humidity, radiation, sea ice conditions, snow-cover, and clouds.
-Between 1964 and 1969 a total of eleven Soviet Union Meteor satellites were launched.
+Between 1964 and 1969, a total of eleven Soviet Union Meteor satellites were launched.

 Satellites

+Unlike the United States, which has separate civilian and military weather satellites, the Soviet Union used a single weather satellite type for both purposes.